The relationship between the consumption of animal products, environmental destruction and progressive climate change is now common knowledge.

 Substances employed in the factory farming industry such as antibiotics and pesticides used in the treatment of animal feed, as well as harmful substances found in the excretions of livestock (ammonia etc.), poison both the soil and groundwater.
 As a result, factory farming is today the main culprit for forest dieback and one of the main causes of water contamination.
-Humans’ increasing resistance to antibiotics, for example, can largely be attributed to drinking water contaminated with residual levels of antibiotics.
-Factory farms are breeding grounds for multi-resistant bacteria that pose a major hazard to humans.

 The marine ecosystem is suffering from the craving for meat every bit as much as the terrestrial ecosystem.
 The oceans are being overfished, their ecological balance is at risk, and many marine species are threatened with extinction.
 Modern-day fishing, which employs state-of-the-art methods, is arguably one of the most destructive activities taking place on the planet today.
 Trawler fishing, for example, which is extremely widespread and sees much of the catch thrown dead or dying back into the water as unusable “bycatch” (more than 90% in shrimp fishery with dragnets), inflicts catastrophic ecological harm.
 Furthermore, the fishing industry and factory farming are two sides of the same coin: a significant proportion of the yield from fishing ends up on meat-eaters’ plates not as fish meat but as beef, pork and so on because up to 40% of the total catch is used as feed on factory farms (as well as for fish reared on aquafarms) to fatten up livestock ready for slaughter.